anhinga/julia-notebooks/grimoire-team/design-notes.md

      but we have a number of concerns with them, and it would be easier not to use them right now, while keeping in mind the way they are structured.
 We'll use our custom-made warping facilities at first, and reconsider at some future refactoring.

+   * So, at the first version, it will be `LinearInterpolation` from `Interpolations` package, custom-made warp (not from a package), and we should explicitly test that Zygote does differentiate through that (otherwise, we'll just reimplement `LinearInterpolation` in a Zygote-friendly way).